SAP-samples/teched2023-IN263/exercises/ex5/README.md

-## Update and Deploy SAP Build Process Automation Decisions Project
+## Exercise 5 - Configure Decision in Build Process Automation: Part 02

-In this section, you will update decision table and activate business rule project.
+In this exercise, you will update decision created in Exercise 3 - Configure Decision in SAP Build Process Automation: Part 01 with action id details and activate the project.

+### 1. Update Decision Table

 1. In the SAP BTP Cockpit, Navigate to your subaccount -> **Sevices** -> **Instances and Subscriptions** , Open the SAP Build Process Automation Application.